damianhakert/damianhakert.github.io/source/posts/2017-03-22-gitlab-9-0-released.html.md

 We will continue to support v3 of the API until XXXX DATE.

+## Impersonation Tokens

+Alongside the new API, we've also added [Impersonation tokens](https://gitlab.com/gitlab-org/gitlab-ce/issues/25367).
+If you've ever built a bot or a piece of functionality with our API, you'll often have to retrieve a token via oAuth.
+This can sometimes be undesirable and cumbersome to have to go through a UI flow in order to retrieve this token.
+Administrators of a GitLab instance can now retrieve an impersonation token on behalf of a user to make this process a lot easier and centrally controlled.

 ## New Branch for Repo-less Projects
 When you click the `New branch` button in an issue, you probably want to start code development.